Due Process Hearings in Kentucky

 How does due process work for IEP disputes in Kentucky?

-Kentucky's due process system is governed by 707 KAR 1:340 and uses the federal two-tier structure with a Kentucky-specific appellate body.
+Kentucky's due process system is governed by 707 KAR 1:340 and uses a two-tier structure with a Kentucky-specific appellate body.
 A parent or LEA may request a due process hearing on any matter related to identification, evaluation, placement, or provision of FAPE (707 KAR 1:340, Section 12).
 A request must include the child's name and address, school name, description of the problem and facts, and proposed resolution.
-The hearing request must be filed within three (3) years of when the party knew or should have known about the issue (KDE Dispute Resolution Guidance; 707 KAR 1:340).
+The hearing request must be filed within two (2) years of when the party knew or should have known about the issue, consistent with the federal IDEA statute of limitations (34 CFR 300.507(a)(2); 707 KAR 1:340).
 Before a hearing occurs, the LEA must convene a resolution meeting within 15 days of receiving the hearing request (707 KAR 1:340, Section 11).
 If not resolved within 30 days, the 45-day due process hearing timeline begins.
 Hearing officers are impartial and assigned by the Kentucky Department of Education under KRS Chapter 13B procedures.
 A party aggrieved by a hearing officer's decision may appeal to the Exceptional Children Appeals Board (ECAB), a Kentucky-specific second tier, by certified mail within 30 calendar days of the hearing decision (707 KAR 1:340, Section 13).
 ECAB decisions are final unless appealed to state circuit court or federal district court.
-Kentucky is a one-party consent state for recording conversations (KRS § 526.010), meaning parents may record ARC meetings without disclosing the recording to other participants.
+Kentucky is a one-party consent state for recording conversations (KRS 526.010), meaning parents may record ARC meetings without disclosing the recording to other participants.
+Under KRS 157.224, the state ensures that procedural safeguards including the right to a due process hearing are available for all children with disabilities and their parents.

 What Kentucky Requires